Acme-Ontologies/ies-ontology-template/docs/ontology-development-design.md

 - Private use
 - Sublicensing

-### Copyright Management
+### Copyright
-- Copyright notices maintained in each ontology file
+- UK Crown Copyright applies to all ontology files, code, and documentation.
-- Clear attribution requirements
-- Year and copyright holder information
-- Contribution guidelines

 ## 1.4.
 Project Management